-French 170/171 or FREN 180/181 or Français Langue Seconde - Immersion 11
+FREN 170/171 or FREN 180/181 or FREN 204/205 or Français Langue Seconde-Immersion 11).

 COURSE DESCRIPTION

 In this class students will further develop their knowledge of French literature, grammar and culture.
 Students will be exposed to short texts from various time-periods and literary movements as well as one novella.
 Students will engage in basic literary analysis, build vocabulary and acquire new expressions and specialized vocabulary.
 Through writing assignments and in-class participation students will develop their ability to express progressively complex ideas and opinions.